dtm5169/coderefactor/README.md

 Horiseon Marketing Agency Website | [Website Link](https://dtm5169.github.io/coderefactor/)

-A sample readme for Horiseon marketing agency wedsite for web accessibility to ensure that people with disabilities can access a website using assistive technologies and optimized for search engines
+A sample readme.md for Horiseon marketing agency wedsite for web accessibility to ensure that people with disabilities can access a website using assistive technologies and optimized for search engines